 Hartley's No Added Sugar Jelly Pots (4 x 50p) got the biggest squeal of excitement from The Madhouse kids !
 These little pots are great as snacks or for popping in lunchboxes.
 They don't even need to be kept chilled so you can hide them in the top cupboard out of the kids' reach so they don't polish them all off in one sitting !

 Cape Drinks Sparkling Pineapple & Passionfruit and Sparkling Peach & Lychee (2 x £1.59) - I'd never heard of Cape, but it is a sparkling blend of anti-oxidant rich Rooibos Tea and fruit juices with added vitamins, ginseng and natural botanical extracts.
 The drinks contain no refined sugar, are sweetened only from natural sources and are made from natural ingredients.
 Even better, they only contain 89 calories per 330ml can, so they are perfect for the health conscious consumer.

 I'm not a tea-drinker so I wasn't sure I'd like the taste but they are both actually very pleasant, with the fruit juices making them very palatable.

-Now, this is the bit where every month, I tell you that a subscription to Degustabox costs £12.99 including delivery per month, with each box having a value of much more than that (£24.22 this month), and that I have a discount coupon code for you which gives you a £3.00 discount when registering.
-Well, the great news is that from this month, the discount has doubled, getting you a whopping £6 off the price of your box - just enter code BLDEG15 at the checkout.
+A subscription to Degustabox costs £12.99 per month including delivery, with each box having a value of much more than that, but the great news is, I have a discount coupon code for you which now gives you a whopping £7 off the price of your first box - just enter code BLDEG15 at the checkout.

 for more information :